momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/L18 - The Forsaken Atelier.md

 ---

-### **⚔️ The Conquering of the Atelier**
+## **The Conquering of the Atelier**

-The Forsaken Atelier was conquered in 6E 904 by House Arvendis, a powerful family of Halvaskan artificers, led by Master Delver Kaelis Arvendis and his team of mage-engineers.
+The Forsaken Atelier was conquered in 7E 904 by House Arvendis, a powerful family of Halvaskan artificers, led by Master Delver Kaelis Arvendis and his team of mage-engineers.

 For three months, they mapped its shifting corridors, outwitted its living traps, and sealed away its most unstable creations.